williamthazard/BlueSkyTerminal/README.md

 ```

 * When prompted, enter the content you wish to post
+* @Mentions: You can mention other users by typing @username in your post content.
+The application will automatically resolve the @mention to the appropriate Bluesky identifier
-* If you wish to include an image, provide the path to the image file when prompted.
+* Image Attachments: If you wish to include an image, provide the path to the image file when prompted.
 The image must:
-    * Be in a supported format (.jpeg, .png, etc.).
+  * Be in a supported format (.jpeg, .png, etc.)
-    * Be less than 1 MB in size.
+  * Be less than 1 MB in size
+* Alt Text: If an image is attached, you’ll be prompted to enter an alt text description for accessibility

-Upon successful posting, a confirmation message will be displayed, including the response from the Bluesky API.
+* Upon successful posting, a confirmation message will be displayed, including the response from the Bluesky API

 ## License